top of page

 The majority of Rio speaks Portuguese.
 You might find some Spanish and English, but it is sporadic.

-The majority of the fluent English I heard was from my hostel.
 It still wasn't too hard getting around; I just looked up some of the essential words and was able to get by.
-Or I just told them, "no habla Portuguese," and they walked off.
+Or I just told them, "No habla Portuguese," and they walked off.
 But, I will say I truly felt like a foreigner walking around.
 For once, I was able to experience what thousands of non-English speakers here in the USA experience, and I have so much respect for them.

 Weather

-The weather in Rio was beautiful!
-I got lucky because it was supposed to thunderstorm, but it turned out to be beautiful weather….
+Rio had beautiful weather!
+I got lucky because it was supposed to thunderstorm, but the weather turned out to be gorgeous...
 But hotttttttt.
 So moral of the story, don't trust the weather app because it was utterly wrong.
 It was hot and humid the first day, and the next two days were dry heat.
 Being from California, I loved every bit of it.
 Just make sure you bring some flowy outfits ladies!
 The less, the better, because you'll be sweating!

 Nightlife